BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/essence-of-art.md

 This, in short, was Heidegger's question to his former mentor.
 For Heidegger, the nature or the limits of the world were less important than the practical experience of the world itself, an experience peculiar to *Dasein*.
 Heidegger resisted Husserl's latent tendency toward abstraction and sought to ground his reflections in an analysis of everyday behavior.
+Luhmann went the opposite way, i.e., towards an abstract theory.
-However, both philosophers viewed the limits of knowledge and meaning through the lens of practical experience, that is, through living and being in the world.
+However, both philosophers (Husserl and Heidegger) viewed the limits of knowledge and meaning through the lens of practical experience, that is, through living and being in the world.

 Heidegger interprets in *Being and Time* {cite}`heidegger:1927` the world not as a collection of things or entities, as Cartesian metaphysicians would have it, but as a phenomenon imbued with pre-reflective meaning and understanding.
 The objective world---the world of objects---is in fact derivative: it abstracts from a world of practical, absorbed engagement.